 - 150 ml (2/3 cup) water

 - 1 tablespoon apple cider vinegar (ensure gluten-free if necessary)

 - 2 tablespoons mixed seeds (I used a mixture of sunflower, flax, pumpkin and poppy seeds)

 - Preheat the oven to 180 degrees Celsius (350 degrees Fahrenheit)

 - Place the buckwheat flour, rice flour, tapioca flour, baking powder, bicarbonate of soda, salt and mixed seeds in a large bowl and mix well

 Add the milk, water and vinegar, and mix again

-Transfer the mixture to a loaf tin (I used a 21cm/8 inch by 11cm/4 inch loaf tin) lined with greased baking paper and bake in the oven for around 45 minutes, until risen and an inserted skewer comes out clean
+Transfer the mixture to a loaf tin (I used a one-pound loaf tin) lined with greased baking paper and bake in the oven for around 45 minutes, until risen and an inserted skewer comes out clean

 - Keeps well in the fridge for up to a few days, and freezes well too